recipe/bambooslacking/readme.md

 dpkg -i bambooslacking-1.0-1.bionic_amd64.deb
 ```

-* If you want you may also build and install a package from the source code:

-<details><summary>Click to show example</summary>
+<details><summary>If you want you may also build and install a package from the source code.
+Click to show example</summary>
 <p>

 ```bash